mariadb-developers/reactive-programming-java-examples/README.md

 > Note: Aria is a storage engine for read-heavy workoads, but it has some limitations.
 See [this blog post](https://mariadb.com/resources/blog/storage-engine-choice-aria/).

+Insert or import test data into this table as well.
+Check [this](https://github.com/mariadb-developers/wordle-game-clone) for an example on how to import +370k rows.

 ## Support and Contribution

 Please feel free to submit PR's, issues or requests to this project